-The 2010 web cams were deployed on an ice floe drifting southward from the North Pole in April 2010.
+The 2011 web cams were deployed on an ice floe drifting southward from the North Pole in April 2011.
 In some of the earlier photos you will see members of the North Pole deployment team in action.
 The Arctic lost sea ice very rapidly in the first half of July.
 Ice loss slowed in late July-early August, but resumed again later in August.

 - Full set of images and animations of the images are available from the North Pole Web Cam home page.